Wandalen/willbe/doc/version2.eng/concept/ReflectorFileFilter.md

 ### Simple file filters

-Simple filters are filters that select files by name.
-They have string values.
+Simple filters are the filters that select files by name.
+They have a string values.

-- `begins` -excludes from the build all files whose name does not begin with the word specified in the filter.
+- `begins` - excludes from the build all files whose name does not begin with the word specified in the filter.
 - `ends` - excludes from the build all files whose name does not end on the word specified in the filter.
 - `hasExtension` - excludes from the build all files whose names do not have the specified extensions.
 The file extension can be composed and consist of several parts.
 The `willbe` utility will read it starting from the first point in the filename.
-For example, the `somefile.txt.md` file has two extensions -` txt` i `md`.
+For example, the `somefile.txt.md` file has two extensions -` txt` and `md`.
 ### Example of writing of a simple filter:

 ```yaml